"When can I Return to Running after Pregnancy?"

 One simple but tough test I like to start with, is 1 leg calf raises.

 Can you, without holding on to anything, keep your balance as you lift up onto your toes and lower back down again, 30 times?
-(I told you need to be strong to run).
+(I said need to be strong to run).

 Make sure you test both legs- we are often stronger on one side.

-If you can do this, without wobbling around, then we can move on to more tests to assess your readiness to run.
+If you can do this, without wobbling around, then you there are more tests you can do to assess your readiness to run.

 Asking “Why are you so keen to return to running?” and “What does it do for you?" can be helpful here.